Ownership (psychology): Ownership in organizational settings

-Ownership of Physical Objects
+Ownership of physical objects

 Ownership consists of the relationship between an individual and an object.
 This relationship can be very strong such that the individual considers their possessions as extensions of themselves.
 One may claim to own an object by (1) paying attention to it, (2) being in physical contact with it, (3) linking it with an experience or a memory, (4) labeling or marking it, hence, constructing a unique relationship, (5) legally owning.
 Furthermore, one might extend themselves to objects by creating both physical and digital collections such as books and music records.

-Ownership in Personal Finances
+Ownership in personal finances

 Ownership can exist in decisions that involve financial programs and services, such as the Social Security program and investments.
 The American Social Security Administration program was set up by President Franklin D. Roosevelt in 1935.
 The way it was structured was such that the workers’ contributions, exclusively, would fund it.
 It was a revolutionary idea at the time, since most social programs in other countries were funded by a composite of government and worker contributions.
 Even though the US social security system finances current retirees mainly through the contributions of the current employees, instead of what they individually contributed when they were working.
 These worker-only contributions were intended to install psychological ownership of benefits in workers, since each employee would be actively engaging in the program and have a sense of duty.
 The research has shown that their goals were met: people feel like the benefits they receive are coming from their own contributions.

 Similarly, endowment effect supports that investment decisions such as home purchases and stock ownership instantly increase the appraisal of that particular item.
 This increase in valuation is, at least partially, caused by increased psychological ownership.
 This effect can be seen when investors prefer to stay with the status quo, i.e., their current particular investment assets more than other assets and when individuals do not want to swap their current inferior bank for a superior bank.

+Collective psychological ownership

+The concept of psychological ownership has been extended from the individual level (a feeling of "mine") to the group level, termed collective psychological ownership.
+This is defined as a group's shared feeling, or an individual's perception, that a target of ownership belongs to their group as a whole, creating a sense of "this is ours."

+This collective-level ownership is seen as particularly important in intergroup relations and national contexts, where groups may feel ownership over a country.
+Research building on the foundations of collective psychological ownership has proposed that this sense of national ownership is not a single idea but consists of at least two distinct dimensions: